skoowoo/cofx/README.md

 - [Thanks](#thanks)

 <small><i><a href='http://ecotrust-canada.github.io/markdown-toc/'>Table of contents generated with markdown-toc</a></i></small>

-## You Can
-* Build CI/CD, DevOps toolchains
-* Build workflows
-* Build data ETL
-* Build a distributed task system
-* Build automated OPS tools
-* Connected and integrated API of external systems to automate some workflows
-* Standardized management of a large number of scripting tools
-* Build simple and useful FaaS tools
-* Build personal local automated bots
-* ...

 ## Installation Guide
 Currently, an installation package is not provided yet, but you can try it through building the source code by yourself.